xszheng2020/lingua/README.md

 Here's a quick description of the most important files and features:

 - **`transformer.py`** : Defines model architecture.
 This is pure PyTorch `nn.Module` !
 Nothing fancy here.
 - **`distributed.py`** : Handles distributing the model on multiple GPUs.
-This is done through parallelize_module function which wraps your vanilla `nn.Module` and applies nearly any combination of Data Parallel, Fully Sharded Data Parallel, Model Parallelism, torch.compile, activation checkpointing and float8.
+This is done through `parallelize_module` function which wraps your vanilla `nn.Module` and applies nearly any combination of Data Parallel, Fully Sharded Data Parallel, Model Parallelism, `torch.compile`, activation checkpointing and `float8`.
 - **`data.py`** : Dataloader for LLM pretraining.

 <p align="center">